details of a domestic goddess

 "yeah, i'm in the elevator and it's not moving. i'm trying to come to work," says the phone. "this is terry."

-if the employee is even in the airport at all, and to which elevator to send a rescue team. then basic troubleshooting took over, and she asked, "do any of the buttons work in the elevator? can you push the alarm button?"
+the first thing on joan's mind is to find out if the employee is even in the airport at all, and to which elevator to send a rescue team. then basic troubleshooting took over, and she asked, "do any of the buttons work in the elevator? can you push the alarm button?"

 "oh, yeah," says the voice. "i guess i forgot to push the button, huh?"